In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 “When there are the same issues for decades, people disengage,” said Anleu.

-In the early 2000s, community leaders thought the arrival of Food and Drug Administration headquarters in White Oak might spur development, but the shortage of amenities meant that most FDA employees ended up commuting into work.
+In the early 2000s, community leaders thought the arrival of the Food and Drug Administration headquarters in White Oak might spur development, but the shortage of amenities meant most FDA employees ended up commuting into work.

 Then, in 2006, people wondered whether the election of Leggett, a Burtonsville resident, might bring transformation.
 But Leggett preferred incremental change.
 Progress slowed further when the Great Recession hit, emptying government coffers.